joshbegley/nyt-latest/README.md

 `Both Moscow and Kyiv say they are ready to talk, but their terms for sitting down at a negotiating table suggest otherwise.`\
 https://nytimes.com/2022/12/28/world/europe/ukraine-russia-peace-talks.html?searchResultPosition=5

-**U.S. Announces New Covid Test Requirements for Travelers From China**\
+**U.S. to Require Negative Covid Tests for Travelers From China**\
-`The Biden administration said those coming from China, Hong Kong and Macau must show negative coronavirus tests before entering the United States.`\
+`Amid concerns about a coronavirus surge in Beijing, the Biden administration announced the change in policy for those entering the United States from China, Hong Kong and Macau.`\
 https://nytimes.com/2022/12/28/us/politics/covid-requirements-china-us-travel.html?searchResultPosition=6

 **A ‘Titanic’ Parody Show That Draws Fans Near, Far, Wherever They Are**\